 Love peppermint bark?
 You can get it in candle form!
 Root Candles has transformed my classic peppermint bark into a festive candle.
 For more information, visit RootCandles.com.

-Jane Ko is the editor of the food and travel publication, A Taste of Koko.
-She is a food photographer, social media strategist, brand developer, and blogger.
-Currently lives in Austin, Texas with her Maltese puppy, Basil.
+Jane Ko is the Editor of the food blog, A Taste of Koko.
+She is a social media marketer, blogger, food photographer, and the host of the largest SXSW food crawl.
+Lives in Austin, find her on Google+!

 by Jane Ko | 15 Comments